palatej/palatej.github.io/pages/stats/tests/seasonality/qs.md

+---
+layout: left-menu
+title: QS test
+tagline: technical documentation for JDemetra+ using GitHub Pages
-# QS Test for seasonality
+description: QS Test for seasonality
+category: Seasonality tests
+order: 2010
+---
+# {{page.description}}

 The QS test is a variant of the [Ljung-Box](../wn/ljungbox.md) test computed on seasonal lags, where we only consider positive auto-correlations